Fernando-LRz/templateArrayList/README.md

 # Template Array List
-A simple C++ implementation of a fixed-size, template-based array list to store elements of any type.
+C++ implementation of a fixed-size, template-based array list to store elements of any type.

 ## Build and Run